rhaiscript/book/src/engine/metadata/index.md

 4. Its return value and type (if any)

-5. Its nature (i.e. native Rust-based or Rhai script-based)
+5. Its nature (i.e. native Rust or Rhai-scripted)

-6. Its [namespace][function namespace] (module or global)
+6. Its [namespace][function namespace] ([module] or global)

 7. Its purpose, in the form of [doc-comments]

 8. Usage notes, warnings, examples etc., in the form of [doc-comments]

 A function's _signature_ encapsulates the first four pieces of information in a single concise line of definition:

 > `[private]` _name_ `(`_param 1_`:`_type 1_`,` _param 2_`:`_type 2_`,` ... `,` _param n_`:`_type n_`) ->` _return type_